traxo-xx/plainsofpain-server/README.md

 | `GAME_BRANCH`                     |          | `public`            | string                | Steam branch (eg. testing) of the Plains of Pain server                                                                |     |
 | `STEAMCMD_ARGS`                   |          | `validate`          | string                | Additional steamcmd args for the updater                                                                           |     |

-All environment Variables prefixed with SERVER, are the available config.json options
+All environment Variables prefixed with SERVER are the available config.json options

-⚠️: Work in Progress

 ### Additional Information